SparkEdUAB/sparked-manual/docs/contents.md

 As Explained in the previous page, The school structure is designed for large institution, This guide shows you the important things to know when managing schools' contents.

-We assume School Structure was choosen during setup
+We assume School Structure was choosen during setup but the same management applies when the structure is [course based](setup.md#course) or it is for [high school](setup.md#high-school) , Starting from the [unit level](#course-units), you should be able to follow the same instruction despite the structure that you would have choosen when setting up.

 ![Blank School Page](assets/school1.png)